heklmbbsna/CS2040-1/README.md

 ***

+5. Biggest integer

-5. Given a list of non negative integers, arrange them such that they form the largest possible number.
+    Given a list of non negative integers, arrange them such that they form the largest possible number.
     For example, given [50, 2, 1, 9], the largest formed number is 95021.
     You can sort the integers if you wish.

     Check your algorithm with [5, 50, 56]

 ***

+6. Balance array

-6. Given a non-empty array, return true if there is a place to split the array so that the sum of the numbers on one side is equal to the sum of the numbers on the other side.
+    Given a non-empty array, return true if there is a place to split the array so that the sum of the numbers on one side is               equal to the sum of the numbers on the other side.

     For example,
     canBalance([1, 1, 1, 2, 1]) → true